AMWA-TV/is-device-configuration/docs/Backup & restore.md

 - Timestamp
 - Whether its a full device model backup or a subset

-A `compatible revision` is a change of `device revision` such that all of the `backup data set` taken before the revision can be successfully validated by the modified device.
-If the `backup data set` can not be successfully validated it is said to be an `incompatible revision`.

 A `device model` in the context of this specification refers to all the objects and their properties which are exposed in the configuration API.

 A `full backup` is a `backup data set` that includes all properties for all role paths of a device model.
 This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).